tarantool/graphqlapi/docs/fragments.md

 ### stop()

-`fragments.stop()` - function to deinit `fragments` module, it removes all fragments and cleanup all internal module variables including unload all modules that was required by all fragments functions.
+`fragments.stop()` - module to deinit `fragments` module, it removes all fragments and cleanup all internal module variables including unload all modules that was required by all fragments functions.
 This behavior is needed to make possible hot-reload of all fragments.

 ### update_space_fragments()

-`fragments.update_space_fragments(space_name)` - function to reload fragments related to provided `space_name`,
+`fragments.update_space_fragments(space_name)` - method to reload fragments related to provided `space_name`,

 where: